 Kayaking along Bayou Saint John

-Kayaking along the bayou is a springtime favorite for both visitors and locals alike.
-When the weather is nice, Mid-City is bustling with guests soaking up the sun and fresh air while paddling through the water.
+Kayaking along the bayou is a spring and summertime favorite for both visitors and locals alike.
+When the weather is nice, Mid-City is prime for soaking up the sun and fresh air while paddling through the water.
 Schedule a guided kayak tour or rent equipment and go solo - either way, you’ll have a good time!

 Bike through different NOLA neighborhoods

 Spend a Day at City Park

 You can easily spend an entire day outdoors at New Orleans City Park.
-Browse the park’s artistic offerings at the Sydney and Walda Besthoff or Enrique Alférez sculpture gardens, or plan a family-friendly outing at the Carousel Gardens Amusement Park or the newly renovated Storyland, or have a picnic near the water and ask about some of the park’s recreation rentals.
+Browse the park’s artistic offerings at the Sydney and Walda Besthoff Sculpture Garden and the Enrique Alférez Sculpture Garden, plan a family-friendly outing at the newly renovated Storyland, or have a picnic near Big Lake and ask about some of the park’s recreation rentals.
 If you’re feeling sporty, City Park’s disc golf courses are a great way to explore the park and enjoy some friendly competition, too.
-There’s plenty to see, do and experience at this bustling Mid-City attraction.
-Find more ideas in our Guide to New Orleans City Park.
+There’s plenty to see, do, and experience at this sprawling Mid-City oasis.

 Secluded swamp tours

 Take a break from the city and make your way to the swamplands for an outdoor adventure like no other.
 Swamp tours are great group activities that offer the opportunity to get up close and personal with Louisiana's vast wetland ecosystems.
 From kayaks to airboats, there are tons of options for seeing the swamps–browse our guide to the different types of swamp tours and choose the experience that speaks to you most.
 For a fun alternative, check out Zip NOLA, the world's first and only fully aquatic swamp zip line located just 45 minutes outside of New Orleans in LaPlace.